dapr/quickstarts/tutorials/workflow/java/task-chaining/README.md

     mvn spring-boot:test-run
     ```

-3Use the POST request in the [`chaining.http`](./chaining.http) file to start the workflow, or use this cURL command:
+3. Use the POST request in the [`chaining.http`](./chaining.http) file to start the workflow, or use this cURL command:

     ```bash
     curl -i --request POST http://localhost:8080/start